OpenEvalProject/evals/manuscripts/elife-49544/v1/manuscript.md

 ![Figure 4.](https://cdn.elifesciences.org/articles/49544/elife-49544-fig4-v1.jpg)

 **Figure 4.:** Phylogenetic analysis suggests three independent origins for two different patterns of eyespot size plasticity (eyespot size decreases with increasing temperatures: red lineages and red circles, and eyespot size increases with increasing temperature: blue lineage and blue circles).
 Empty circles represent a lack of plastic response.
 Green circles (character state 1) represent high 20E titers with increasing temperature, while white circles (character state 0) represent no significant difference in titers at two developmental temperatures.
 Green squares represent presence of EcR in eyespots, while white squares represent its absence.
 EcR expression in eyespots is inferred to have originated concurrently with the origin of eyespots, about 85 Mya, and subsequently lost in a few nymphalid lineages.
 Green triangles represent sensitivity towards 20E (character state 1), while white triangles represent absence of sensitivity (character state 0).
 Question marks represent missing data points.
 Circles, square and triangle on left with vertical bars represent respective estimated evolution of eyespot size plasticity (red and blue circles), 20E titer plasticity (green circle), EcR expression in eyespots (green square) and sensitivity towards 20E (green triangle).
 Alternative models using Maximum Likelihood reach similar conclusions (Supplementary Information: Figure 1—figure supplement 2, 3, Figure 4—source data 1).
 H. iboina image copyright of David.C.
-Lees, Cambridge University Department of Zoology.Figure 4—source data 1.See Figure 1—figure supplement 1 for node identities.
+Lees, Cambridge University Department of Zoology.

-## Hemolymph collection
+### Hemolymph collection

 Previous studies in B. anynana have pointed to the wandering (Wr) stage as the critical temperature sensitive stage for determination of ventral hindwing eyespot size (Monteiro et al., 2015).
 Time lapse photographs of larval development were captured every 15 min using a RICOH camera to determine the beginning of the Wr stage across all species.
 Initiation of Wr stage is marked by the larvae stopping to feed, purging their gut, and starting to wander away from the food and looking for a place to pupate.
 Using Hamilton syringes, 20 µL of hemolymph, were extracted from each larvae at ~70% development in Wr stage (15 hr after Wr started for animals reared at 30°C, and 25 hr for animals reared at 20°C).
 Extracted hemolymph was then dissolved in freshly prepared 90 µl methanol + 90 µl isooctane and stored at −20°C until hormone extraction (Bhardwaj et al., 2017) .

-## Wing tissue collection
+### Wing tissue collection

 Larval wing discs were dissected from Wr stage larvae at 27°C or 30°C and stored in fix buffer until further processing at 4°C. These were later stained for EcR expression using a primary antibody 15F1 (DSHB) raised against a Manduca sexta EcR peptide shared across all isoforms of EcR.
 AlexaFlour 488 green Goat anti-mouse (Thermo Fisher Scientific Cat# A-11001, RRID:AB_2534069) was used as secondary antibody at a dilution of 1:800 for EcR stains.
 Primary antibodies against Spalt, a previously published (Stoehr et al., 2013) nuclear marker for spots and eyespots, was used at a dilution of 1:20000, supported with Goat anti-Guinea pig secondary antibody (Molecular Probes Cat# A-11076, RRID:AB_141930; at a dilution of 1:800), as a location marker for putative eyespots/spots in the larval wings.
 Serial optical sections of the Cu1 eyespot wing sector were imaged using LSM510 Meta, to distinguish between dorsal and ventral surfaces.
 Specific slices were obtained from raw images using Imaris v8.64 (ImarisXT, Bitplane AG, software available at http://bitplane.com.
 Junonia coenia EcR data were taken from Koch et al. (2003).

-## 20E and antagonist injections
+### 20E and antagonist injections

 Four species of butterflies, Idea leuconoe, Vindula dejone, Doleschallia bisaltide, and B. anynana, were injected with 20E or CucB during the Wr stage.
 Injections were made at ~50% development of Wr stage (12–14 hr at 30°C, 18–22 hr at 20°C; For B.anynana, rearing were done at 27°C and 17°C, respectively).
 Average body weights of wandering larvae and total hemolymph present were calculated for each species, and used to calculate naturally circulating 20E levels in vivo.
 A gradient of different concentrations of 20E and CucB were used for pilot experiments.
 Maximum concentrations of 20E, which did not surpass the natural levels, and of CucB, which did not cause mortality or pupation defects, were used for injections and are summarized in the table below.
 20E and CucB were dissolved in 10% EtOH to make working solution for injections.
 Equal volume injections of Vehicle (10% EtOH in Saline) injections were done as controls (Figure 3—source data 1).
 After injections, animals were reared at their regular rearing temperature (17°C for B.anynana, 20°C for other 20E injected animals and 27°C for B.anynana, 30°C for CucB injected animals) until emergence as adults.
 After emergence, the wings were dissected, imaged, and scored for further analysis.

-## Statistical analysis
+### Statistical analysis

 All wing and eyespot data were log10 transformed to ensure linearity of wing size with eyespot size for purposes of allometric scaling and regression analysis, and to be able to compare slopes across species with different eyespot sizes and wing sizes.
 Univariate ANCOVAs were performed using hindwing Cu1 eyespot area as the main variable, hindwing area as a covariate, and rearing temperature as a fixed factor in SPSS v21.
 Graphs were plotted in Microsoft Office 2016 for Mac.
-Slopes for plasticity of eyespot size and 20E titers were measured using the expression:Slope=(Valueathightemperature−Valueatlowtemperature)Differenceinrearingtemperature(10∘C)
+Slopes for plasticity of eyespot size and 20E titers were measured using the expression:

+$$
+Slope=\frac{(Valueathightemperature−Valueatlowtemperature)}{Differenceinrearingtemperature(10^{∘}C)}
+$$

 Using reverse transformed data for eyespot size, and untreated values for hormone titers.

-## Phylogenetic analysis
+### Phylogenetic analysis

 Patterns of plasticity in eyespot size were categorised in distinct groups based on positive, negative, or slopes undistinguishable from zero when eyespot size was plotted against temperature.
 Using a pruned version of a larger phylogenetic tree for all nymphalid genera (Wahlberg et al., 2009; Oliver, 2013), ancestral trait reconstructions were performed, and evolution of the reaction norm slopes was mapped using maximum parsimony in Mesquite.
 Similar analyses were performed using data obtained for hormone titer plasticity where species were categorized into two categories – those with a positive slope or a zero slope, and data for presence or absence of EcR expression, and 20E-EcR signaling affecting eyespot size.